 Looking for the best home gym?
 Read our in-depth home gym reviews, comparison charts and top picks for 2017 to help you make the right buying decision.

 If you planning to start a workout regime from your home, then buying a home gym is one of the biggest investment you’ll have to make.
-A home gym saves you from the trouble of buying for multiple types of equipment and you can work on multiple muscles from one single machine.
+A home gym saves you from the trouble of buying multiple types of equipment like a weight bench and you can work on multiple muscles from one single machine.

 We have tested over 20 home gyms are narrowed down to the top 4.
 Here are recommendations for the best home gyms for 2017.

 Bowflex Blaze Home Gym: If your ultimate fitness goal is aesthetics, then the Blaze has everything you need for conditioning workouts.
 Built like a tank, you can get a full body workout, by performing over 60 workouts.

 Marcy Diamond Elite Smith Cage: However, if you need a setup for strength training and want to increase your muscle mass, then this is the best buy.

 Best Home Gym For Beginners

 Bowflex PR1000: The PR1000 gives high-end home gyms a run for their money with its versatility and sturdy build.
 For day-to-day workouts, this is what you should get.

 Best Home Gym Reviews for 2017